dottjt/plastic/chapters/04-depression.md

 ### Weed

 Smith's Crisps.
 The desk which swore.
 Disposable coffee cups form unions in a chain of dispute, protested in favour of improved recycle times.
 The overhead lamp brims a surly mustard haze, dribbling drabs of light across a landscape of twaddled fortunes.
 The allure of creep, infecting the wooden draw handles containing all sorts of grim.
-A plume of mould gathers .
+A plume of mould gathers around your arms, .

 Perhaps weed wasn't entirely necessary for my survival, although my brain didn't know otherwise.
 As far as it was concerned, drugs were an entirely necessary addition to my existence.
 Perhaps even compromising of my existence altogether.
 The insular hope which clouded my lungs and left me in a

 I don't remember when I first started smoking weed, only that it was an on-going weekend routine.
 First you gain sentience.
 Then you inhale.
-Then you develop consciousness.
-Ready to breakdown into the soil and
+Gathering as much dopamine as humanly possible, to be dispersed into life as you please.

 I safely kept my weed in a glass-jar amongst all the , and I always used a bong.
 A modified Gatorade bottle, stitched together with cut government piping.